ComposableFi/composable/docs/docs/technology/cvm/lowering-routing.md

   5.2 If no CVM before path not found, reject execution.

-6 Output is send CVM output for generate detailed packets packets
+6 Output is sent as CVM output for generate detailed packets

 6.1 CVM uses whole path metadata to generate proper transport payload